AU-Master-Thesis/thesis/sections/3-methodology/study-2/iteration-schedules.typ

   // schedules_transposed
   box(
-    table(
-      rows: (0.5em, 0.5em),
+    {
+      grid(
-      columns: 30,
+        columns: ni,
-      row-gutter: -1pt,
+        row-gutter: 4pt,
-      column-gutter: -8pt,
+        column-gutter: 1pt,

-      stroke: none,
         ..internal.map(active => if active { internal-active } else { [] }),
         ..external.map(active => if active { external-active } else { external-inactive }),
-    ),
+      )
+      v(1pt)
+    },
     inset: (x: 2pt),
-    outset: (y: 5pt)
+    outset: (y: 2pt)
   )
 }

 // #inline-schedule-example

 #figure(
-  // std-block(image("../../../figures/img/tool-settings-schedule-latte.png")),
-  // std-block(image("../../../figures/img/gbp-schedules-preview-1.png")),
-  std-block(image("../../../figures/img/gbp-schedules-preview-2.png")),
+  std-block(width: 60%, height: auto, image("../../../figures/img/gbp-schedules-preview-2.png")),
   caption: [
-    Screenshot of the subsection of the simulators settings panel which displays the current schedule.
+    Screenshot of the subsection of the simulator's settings panel which displays the current schedule.
 Both $M_i$ and $M_r$ can be changed dynamically while the simulation runs.
 The active schedule is displayed aswell and can be changed through a combobox list.
-The active schedule is displayed with the #box(inline-schedule-example, height: 1em) component.
+The active schedule is displayed with the #inline-schedule-example component.
 Similar to how its displayed in @f.iteration-schedules.
 ]
 ) <f.ui-schedule-settings>